OPTION 1: VISIT A CERTIFIED STACCATO 2011® RETAIL PARTNER

 OPTION 2: ORDER A STACCATO 2011® ONLINE

 You may now order a Staccato 2011® online.
 From each pistol’s product page (found under the “Guns” tab in the navigation), you can place your desired model into our e-commerce shopping cart.
 On select models, you will also have the option to expedite your order for an additional fee.
-Orders are paid in full and pistols are built to specification.
+Orders are paid in full and pistols are built to order.
 During the checkout process, you will choose a federal firearms licensed dealer (FFL) for delivery and transfer (either by selecting a Staccato certified dealer or providing a copy of an independent dealer’s FFL certificate).

 When your purchased pistol arrives at your selected FFL, it is required that you meet all federal, state, and local laws for transfer.
 Please carefully read the terms and conditions of purchasing our pistols online prior to ordering (see below).